Dmitry Rybolovlev: Football Leaks scandal

+False allegations of participation in February 2025 United States-Russia Summit in Saudi Arabia

+On February 18, 2025, media reports claimed that Dmitry Rybolovlev was allegedly present at the 2025 Saudi Arabia Summit in Riyadh.
+However, this information was refuted by independent investigators and Rybolovlev's representatives.

 Personal life

 Dmitry and Elena Rybolovlev wed in 1987 in Perm, Russia.
 They met in medical school.
-They have two daughters: Ekaterina, born in 1989, and Anna, born in 2001.
-In 2015, Ekaterina married Uruguayan businessman Juan Sartori who is an owner of a 20% stake in England's Sunderland AFC.
-Der Spiegel reported in 2018 that Rybolovlev neither speaks English nor French.
+They have two daughters, including Ekaterina.
+In 2015, Ekaterina married Uruguayan businessman Juan Sartori who is an owner of a 20% stake in England's Sunderland.

 Divorce

 Elena Rybolovleva filed for divorce on 22 December 2008, citing in her divorce petition the "serial infidelity" of her husband.
-At the same occasion, Elena officially asked the Geneva State prosecutor for protection of her assets from Rybolovlev.
+On the same occasion, Elena officially asked the Geneva State prosecutor for protection of her assets from Rybolovlev.

 In February 2014, Elena was detained in Cyprus for allegedly stealing a $28 million diamond ring she later proved her ex-husband had given her while they were still married.

-In May that year, a Geneva court awarded Elena a record settlement of $4.8 billion.
+In May of that year, a Geneva court awarded Elena a record settlement of $4.8 billion.
 This would have been the most expensive divorce settlement in history at the time.
 However, Rybolovlev's lawyers successfully appealed the 2014 ruling in June 2015.
 The Geneva court reversed the earlier decision, ruling that Elena's settlement be reduced to 564 million Swiss francs.

 Finally, in October 2015, Rybolovlev and Elena announced they had reached an amicable settlement of their divorce, and that all legal actions in relation to the case would cease.
 Financial terms of the settlement were not disclosed.

 Wealth

-In the Forbes billionaires list for 2021, Rybolovlev was ranked the 391st richest person in the world with a net worth of $6.7 billion.
+In the Forbes Billionaires list for 2021, Rybolovlev was ranked the 391st richest person in the world with a net worth of $6.7 billion.